Existence and phase structure of random inverse limit measures: Random histogram limits with the weak topology

 Regarding the last assertion, it is noted that, since $M^1(\scrX)$ with the weak topology is homeomorphic to a subspace of the inverse limit $N$ of proposition~\ref{prop:invsysmsr}, the collection of sets $\{\varphi_{*\,\al}^{-1}(V):\al\in\scrA,V\in\scrU_\al\}$ (where $\scrU_\al$ is any topological basis for $M^1(\scrX_\al)$) in $M^1(\scrX)$ forms a basis for the weak topology.
 Consequently, for any weak neighbourhood $U$ of $P\in M^1(\scrX)$ there exists an $\al\in\scrA$ and a $V\in\scrU_\al$ such that $\varphi_{*\,\al}^{-1}(V)\subset U$, and,

-by assumption. \end{proof} Proposition~\ref{prop:WeakSupport} gives an answer to the question posed by \cite{daley07}, on p.~42: \begin{quotation} \emph{Indeed, it appears to be an open problem to find simple sufficient conditions, analogous to Corollary~9.3.VI, for the realizations of a random measure to be [almost-surely] absolutely continuous with respect to a given measure.} \end{quotation} (\cite{daley07}, Corollary~9.3.VI formulates a condition for a system of random histograms with limit, to be almost-surely non-atomic.)
-Our answer says that given some probability measure $G$, we should look for coherent systems of random histograms with the projections $G_\al$ as their mean histograms, and a limiting $\Pi$ that is a weakly-Borel probability measure on $M^1(\scrX)$.
-In subsection~\ref{sub:WeakExistence}, we provide a simple necessary and sufficient condition for a coherent random histogram system to have a unique weakly-Radon random histogram limit $\Pi$.
+by assumption. \end{proof} Recall the open problem regarding construction of random elements from specific dominated families, as posed in \cite{daley07}, on p.~42: \begin{quotation} \emph{Indeed, it appears to be an open problem to find simple sufficient conditions, analogous to Corollary~9.3.VI, for the realizations of a random measure to be [almost-surely] absolutely continuous with respect to a given measure.} \end{quotation} (\cite{daley07}, Corollary~9.3.VI formulates a condition for a system of random histograms with limit, to be almost-surely non-atomic.)
+Proposition~\ref{prop:WeakSupport} says that, given some probability measure $G$, we should look for coherent systems of random histograms with the projections $G_\al$ as their mean histograms, and a limit $\Pi$ that is a weakly-Borel probability measure on $M^1(\scrX)$.
+In subsection~\ref{sub:WeakExistence}, we provide a relatively simple necessary and sufficient condition for a coherent random histogram system to have a unique weakly-Radon random histogram limit $\Pi$.